Wani (scholar): Origin

+Another less popularized theory is that Wani was a Chinese individual who naturalized to Paekche after the fall of the Four Commanderies of Han.
+According to this theory, Wani's surname was "王 (Ō)", a character that is widely used by Chinese individuals, which thus alludes to a Chinese origin.
 In 791 Wani's descendants including Fumi no Mooto (文最弟) and Takefu no Makata (武生真象) made a successful attempt to elevate their kabane or family rank.
 According to the Shoku Nihongi (797), their appeal was as follows: